kevkatam/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script 19-AZ replace all characters A and c from input to Z and e respectively.
 The script 20-hiago Create a script that removes all letters c and C from input.
 The script 21-reverse reverses its input.
+The script 22-users_and_homes displays all users and their home directories, sorted by users.